VinceZK/authorization/README.md

 ```

 **Note:** "raw profile" and "compiled profile" are differentiated by different perspectives.
-When the authorization profiles are maintained by the administrator, they are raw profiles.
+When the authorization profiles are maintained by the administrator, they are called raw profiles.
 When the system do authorization checks, the raw profiles must be converted to a compiled profile.
-This is mainly to achieve better performance when running authorization checks.
+This is mainly to achieve better performance by sorting and grouping authorizations.

 ## To Begin